-See the presentations from SECLG bite-size - 2 September 2020.
-Dynamics around setting and benchmarking at-sea baseline social criteria.
+Dynamics around setting and benchmarking at-sea baseline social criteria (2 September 2020).
 This meeting explored the principles that are helping to shape this conversation to see if it is possible to adopt one common way to assess at sea social criteria and agree what that includes.
 This looked at the initiatives currently underway; explored whether certification is the answer; if a simpler model can support the introduction of best practice and due diligence; and if benchmarking can bring all this into alignment.
 See the presentations:

 - Social Responsibility Assessment Tool for the seafood sector.
 Charlotte Opal, FisheryProgress.org.